YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxE_Plus.md

 The below gives an example to use SPAGxE+ to analyze binary trait.

+### Step 1.
+Read in data and fit a genotype-independent model

 ```
 library(SPAGxECCT)
 # example 1  binary phenotype
 # load in binary phenotype, genotype, and sparseGRM
 data("Phen.mtx.SPAGxEPlus.binary")
 data("sparseGRM.SPAGxEPlus")
 data("GenoMat.SPAGxEPlus")